-With the London Marathon just a few weeks away, the phyiotherapy team at Vita have created series of Marathon running tips
+With the London Marathon just a few months away, the physiotherapy team at Vita have created series of running tips.

 Think about what your end goal is.
 Are you training to run a marathon?
 A 5k as quick as possible?
 Or are you just running for leisure?

 Ensure that you have a running programme that is designed for your specific needs and allow adequate time for your body to get used to the physical demands of training.
 Make sure that you incorporate some strength and conditioning into your training programme so that all the main muscle groups are working together to prevent injury.

 2. Increase load gradually

 Load may come in the form of volume (mileage), intensity (hill work/speedwork) and frequency.
 Many running injuries are due to some form of training error leading to overload of the joints, bones, or soft tissues.
 Many overuse injuries can be prevented by having a graded approach.

 The 10% rule is often recommended, where a maximum increase of 10% each week is added.
 This can be a good guide for gently increasing mileage for most runners.
 However, it may be limited for those who run either a very small or very high mileage.
 Therefore, a step up, step back approach may suit runners better, where a graded increase for 3-4 weeks is achieved, followed by a week of much lower intensity and mileage.